 Choosing the Right Stuffing Tube Size for Summer Sausage

-The 19mm diameter (3/4”) stuffing tube ranks as the most commonly used size for summer sausage, apt for casings broader than 1”.
+The 19mm diameter (3/4”) stuffing tube stands out as the most commonly used size for summer sausage, especially suitable for casings broader than 1”.

-To achieve optimum outcomes, the tube should be approximately 40% smaller than the casing’s diameter.
+To achieve optimum results, the tube should be approximately 40% smaller than the casing’s diameter.

-Nonetheless, the process of filling sausage casings necessitates careful handling and adept technique.
-Employ one hand to manage the sausage while the other is dedicated to the filling horn.
+Nevertheless, the process of filling sausage casings demands careful handling and adept technique.
+Use one hand to manage the sausage while the other is dedicated to the filling horn.

 To enhance control, enlisting assistance for the filling process is advisable; having someone else manage the crank can help prevent the formation of air pockets.